 Mine eyes fail in darkness, mine eyes fail,/Mine eyes fail in darkness, love./

 Three of Italy’s greatest geniuses, Giotto, Galileo, and Dante (“silence, cunning, and exile”) owed shares of their glories to Padua and its university.
-One introduced Humanism to painting, the second discovered natural laws to replace the universe’s old theological clockwork, and the third proved that suffering is more interesting than either purification or beautification.
+One introduced Humanism to painting.
+The second discovered natural laws to replace the universe’s old theological clockwork.
+The third proved that suffering is more interesting than either purification or beautification.
 Joyce traveled there like an unholy family to this Bethlehem of learning with his specter virgin love and absent perfect child.
 He vacillates between the roles of Carpenter Joseph and King Herod in a “slaughter of innocence.”

 In the grey shadows, the poet falls into a trance.
 Nora and Lucia appear as mare and foal.
 The description is sexual but with an indefinite specific subject.
 “She follows her mother with ungainly grace, the mare leading her filly foal.
 Grey twilight molds softly the slim and shapely haunches, the meek supple tendonous neck, the fine-boned skull.”
 Joyce becomes the ostler who tends the two.

-For a moment at least, Amalia is revealed as a distraction from his taboo feelings for Lucia, attraction to an adolescent student less disturbing than sexual feelings for his blue-veined child.
+For a moment, Amalia is revealed as a distraction from his taboo feelings for Lucia, attraction to an adolescent student less disturbing than sexual feelings for his blue-veined child.

 don ward July 9, 2020